 Fuller Theological Seminary expects all members of its community to live in accord with standards of wholesome Christian character.
-In order to clarify their understanding of Christian standards in areas of special concern, the Fuller Seminary faculty and Board of Trustees may adopt formal statements of community standards.
-These statements and other seminary policy statements may be found in the Introduction section of this catalog.
+In order to clarify their understanding of Christian standards in areas of special concern, the Fuller Seminary faculty and Board of Trustees has adopted and may adopt additional formal statements of community standards.
+These statements and other seminary policy statements may be found in the

+Introduction section of this catalog.
 Registration for any course (for credit or audit) represents a student's agreement to comply with these statements and policies.